 The relationship between technology and knowledge management is similar to the relationship between tools and the mind.
 For example, the mind uses tools to transfer and explain an idea.
 Knowledge management uses technology for the transfer and exchange of knowledge.
 Technology therefore, plays a pivotal role in developing knowledge management capabilities.
 IT infrastructure enable’s employees to create new and maintain knowledge from existing working practices, routines and initiatives within a range of formats from best practices to how-to videos.
 Employees can then store, access and reuse knowledge.

-If an organisation doesn’t allocate investment, time and resource into a suitable knowledge management software solution, employees will still create and reuse the knowledge they acquire.
+If an organization doesn’t allocate investment, time and resource into a suitable knowledge management software solution, employees will still create and reuse the knowledge they acquire.
 If the knowledge management software doesn’t support employee needs and isn’t properly maintained, then employees will struggle to use it.
 This results in people putting knowledge in places others can’t find it, recreating other people's efforts and reusing knowledge that’s out of date or incorrect.

 Employee knowledge sharing software should make the dissemination of knowledge easier and faster.
 Microsoft 365 is one of the most versatile knowledge management software collaboration technologies.
-If implemented and utilised properly, Microsoft Office 365 can empower employees with real knowledge management capabilities.
+If implemented and utilized properly, Microsoft Office 365 can empower employees with real knowledge management capabilities.

 Here are Microsoft 365 software tools that can foster a knowledge-enriched environment: